pbelmann/quast-evaluator/README.md

 ## User Guide

+Quast Evaluator has two modes:

+### 'new' Mode

+This mode lets you collect quast results from different quast output directories.

 Run

-`Rscript quast_evaluator_cli.r  /path/to/assemblers.tsv   /path/to/info.tsv  -o /path/to/output/directory`
+`Rscript quast_evaluator_cli.r  new  /path/to/assemblers.tsv   /path/to/info.tsv  -o /path/to/output/directory`

 where assemblers.tsv and info.tsv must have the following columns: